top of page

 Professional Interests

-At the University of Essex, Maitrayee works closely with two centres.
-She is the Co-Director for the Centre for Economic Sociology and Innovation (CRESi) and founding member of the Centre for Global South Studies (CGSS).
-In these roles, Maitrayee is keen to include conversations and voices that make the global world political by critically exploring what it means to live together in a fragile planetary system.
-In an academic space, she is closer to approaches that bring new perspectives from the most quotidian to complex issues and how often open dialogues introduce negotiation, intellectual rigour and healing spaces.
+Maitrayee is the Co-Director for the Centre for Economic Sociology and Innovation (CRESI) at Essex.
+In this role, she is keen to include conversations and voices that make the global world political by critically exploring what it means to live together in a fragile planetary system.
+In an academic space, Maitrayee is closer to approaches that bring new perspectives from the most quotidian to complex issues and how often open dialogues introduce negotiation, intellectual rigour and healing spaces.
 Maitrayee is drawn to experimental and speculative thinking deeply rooted in subjective points of view.

 Teaching